zuozhenggh/learning-library/developer-library/integration-soa-workshop/2-build-composite-for-validate-payment.md

 + ![](images/2/jdev-preferences.png)

-+ In the Preferences window, go to SOATemplates.
++ In the Preferences window, go to SOA --> Templates.
 (If you do not see ‘SOA’ in the preferences, then you could create a new application, or open an existing one.
 This will load up SOA libraries, SOA preference will show up).

 +  ![](images/2/jdev-preferences2.png)